fischerdavis/fischerdavis/README.md

-# 👋 Hi, I’m Fischer
+### 👋 Hi, I’m Fischer

-#### I'm a Fullstack Developer, Reseller, Gamer, and Father of one 👶 (so far).
-I love learning new technologies my current tech addictions are React, and ASP.NET Core.
+I'm a Fullstack Developer, Reseller, Gamer, and Father of one 👶.

 ## Tech